 - Shift from reactive filing to proactive planning: The best crypto tax support happens all year, not just in April.
 An ongoing partnership allows for strategic moves like tax-loss harvesting and helps you make informed decisions before you transact, turning tax compliance into a financial advantage.

-What Are Cryptocurrency Tax Consulting Services?
+What Are Crypto Tax Consulting Services?

 Think of cryptocurrency tax consulting as specialized support for one of the most confusing areas of finance.
 At its core, it’s about getting professional help from accountants who understand the unique rules for digital assets.
 The IRS treats cryptocurrency as property, not currency, which creates a host of complex reporting requirements every time you sell, trade, or even use your crypto.